danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 django-admin.py startproject vagranttest
 ```

-This will have created the initial app, but now we need to update the `settings.py` file so Django can talk to Postgresql.
+This will have created the initial app, but now we need to update the `settings.py` file so Django can talk to PostgreSQL.
 Find the following lines in `app/vagranttest/vagranttest/settings.py`:

 {% highlight python %}
 # Database